EMS Reports and Privacy Statements

 You never know when an emergency will arise.
 Your actions could save a life!
 Although the Burnsville Fire Department is just a phone call away, it's always a good idea to be prepared and know what to do in an emergency.
 Take a

-, join the
+, learn first aid, join the

 Mobile Volunteer Network